Introduction to Polyvagal Theory

 • compelled to act quickly

 If the nervous system feels that danger cannot be escaped, it may shift into dorsal vagal shutdown.
 This is a conservation state.
 The body reduces energy output to survive overwhelming situations.
+This state is often misunderstood as laziness or lack of motivation.
+But physiologically, it is the nervous system trying to protect itself.
 People may experience:

 • exhaustion